mikaelvesavuori/catalogist/README.md

 - You are allowed to use a maximum of 10 items in the `api`, `slo` and `links` arrays.
 - You are allowed to use a maximum of 100 items in the `relations` array.

-### API Gateway validator (using JSON schema)

-You can toy around with [an online JSON schema validator](https://json-schema-validator.herokuapp.com) if you want to test and verify any changes you might want make to the validator.

 ### Making changes to validation and sanitization

-Changes in validations need to happen in several places:
+Changes in validations need to happen in `src/domain/valueObjects/Manifest.ts`.

-- `api/create.validator.json` is a JSON Schema that handles the API Gateway validation
-- `src/domain/valueObjects/Manifest.ts` does the actual transformation and code-level sanitization/validation

 It's also advisable to update the documentation and types:

-- `api/schema.yml` represents the API schema, and therefore should be in sync with the above JSON Schema
+- `api/schema.yml` represents the API schema
 - `src/domain/interfaces/Manifest.ts` is the type of the Manifest

 ---